 Tokens

-Tokens function as placeholders for incorporating dynamic data into documents, acting like variables that get replaced with actual values during document generation.
+Tokens are placeholders for dynamic data within documents.
+They work like variables that get replaced with values during document generation.

 For example, to dynamically insert a client’s name into your template, you might define a token like {{Name}}.
 When the document is generated, this token will be replaced with the actual name, such as “John Doe”.